CLI Tool

 tt topup --amount 25 --no-open # print the checkout URL instead

-tt topup # interactive amount pickertt balance shows your current credit balance.
-If a run returns 402 insufficient_credits, top up and retry.
+tt topup # interactive amount pickertt balance shows your current prepaid and subscription credit balance.
+Free-eligible runs use the monthly free-run quota before credits; if a paid run returns 402 insufficient_credits, top up and retry.

 Create a spec from a local file